renovatebot/renovate/docs/usage/configuration-options.md

 ## additionalBranchPrefix

-This value defaults to an empty string, and is typically not necessary.
-Some managers previously populated this field, but they no longer do so by default.
-You normally don't need to configure this, but one example where it can be useful is combining with `parentDir` in monorepos to split PRs based on where the package definition is located, e.g.
+By default, the value for this config option is an empty string.
+Normally you don't need to set this config option.

+Here's an example where `additionalBranchPrefix` can help you.
+Say you're using a monorepo and want to split pull requests based on the location of the package definition.
+This can be done with this configuration:

 ```json
 {